 This one is simple, and for some, the easiest IF method.
 You will eat completely normal for 5 days a week, but it should be a healthy diet.
 Then on the other two days, which don’t have to be together, you eat around 500-600 calories.

 At first, these 500-600 calorie days are going to suck.
-You will quickly realize that 500 calories is not a lot of food, and you will feel hungry quickly.
+You will quickly realize that 500 calories are not a lot of food, and you will feel hungry quickly.
 That’s kind of the point.

 You may have also heard about this diet by the name “Fast Diet.”
 On your fasting days, men must consume 600 calories, and women consume 500 calories.
 I would recommend breaking your fasting days up.
 So, you may fast Monday and Thursday.

 I chose these two days because they’re the two days you’re least likely to be tempted to go out with friends or family.
 Most people work hard on Monday and get an early night.
 Thursday is often the quiet night before the weekend begins.
 Adapt the days to suit your personal schedule and social life.